 Just right-click a Python project in Solution Explorer and select Python > Run PyLint...:

-Using this command prompts you to install PyLint into your active environment if needed.
+Using this command prompts you to install PyLint into your active environment if it's not already present.

 PyLint warnings and errors appear in the Error List window:

-Double-clicking an error takes you to directly to the source code that generated the issue.
+Double-clicking an error takes you directly to the source code that generated the issue.

 See the PyLint features reference for a detailed list of all the PyLint output messages.

 The command-line options section of the PyLint documentation describes how to control PyLint's behavior through a